: the process of eliminating or reducing a conditioned (see conditionedsense 2) response by not reinforcing it

 When a rat in a Skinner box presses a lever, a tone sounds momentarily, followed shortly by delivery of food. … After the animal has been conditioned in this way, the experimenter begins extinction, so that when the rat presses the lever neither the tone nor the food appears.—Rita L. Atkinson et al.

 the extinction of all life in the region

 Mass extinctions of prehistoric animals are known to have occurred.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'extinction.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'extinction.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.